 Reverse Engineering My Habit

 Clearly my routine was making a cup of coffee, and my reward was sitting down in front of my computer, hot beverage in hand, ready for more work.
-But what was the cue for this habit, that occupied nearly an hour of my day?
-Newly aware of how the habit loop works I started paying extra attention to what made me crave my cup of coffee.
+But what was the cue for this habit, that in total occupied nearly an hour of my day?
+Newly aware of how the loop works I started paying attention to what made me put the kettle on.

 The Fear of Merging